backstage-technical-services/website/contributing.md

 ### Understanding the Website

-The Website is built using the Laveral framework, their [documentation][link-laveral-docs] are the best place to start looking to understand the website structure.
+The website is built using PHP 7, with a framework called Laravel; their [documentation][link-laravel-docs] is the best place to start to familiarise yourself with the organisation of the website.

+It's also recommended you familiarise yourself with [SASS][link-sass] as this is used to process the stylesheets.

 ## Development Workflow
 To ensure consistency throughout the team, and to minimise the risk of releasing broken code, this project uses a set of pre-defined workflows that all team members must use.
 The workflow that applies depends on whether you're working on a [standard ticket](#standard-tickets) or a [hotfix](#hotfixes).